 Are you an auditor with plentiful audit experience and currently looking to move up to a top audit job internationally?
-Are you struggling to get noticed, despite your many applications and being a consistently high achiever?
+Are you struggling to get noticed, despite your many applications for international audit jobs and being a consistently high achiever?

 Firstly, let me reassure you from the outset that if you have worked for a long time at a public sector institution and you are looking to move into a private sector business, then you won’t have committed ‘career suicide’ with your public sector experience.
 The secret is leveraging this to support your current career strategy.

 There are two main areas that I would recommend you working on:

 - How you are presenting yourself via your CV and other communications

 - What you can do over and above ‘paper’ (or virtual) applications

 Let’s start with presentation.
 You need a ‘master’ CV or biography which describes your Unique Selling Proposition (what you’ve got that other candidates haven’t), your skills, experience and your achievements.
 But this is only a master, consolidating everything in one place.
 Do not be tempted to use the master CV to apply to specific organisations or for specific international audit jobs.
 Your master should then be tailored to the precise role for which you are applying, which means that you will be selective in deciding what to include and exclude.
 If you have been experiencing problems in this, perhaps it is because you are selling yourself as a generalist instead of looking for roles that allow you to leverage your specific experience for specific roles.